dgooden/state_machine/README.md

 userData = stateMachine.getUserData();
 ```

 userData would then contain the data from the foo struct.
+This is a copy, not a reference, so it will be independant of the original struct.

 ### Time/Frames since enter state